 Ios: 1-3 daily ferries connect Ios and Santorini.

-There are also ferries that connect Santorini to the Lesser Cyclades, Milos, Kimolos, Syros, and Sifnos, as well as to the island of the Dodecanese, including Rhodes, Kos, Kalymnos and Karpathos.
+There are also ferries that connect Santorini to the Lesser Cyclades, Milos, Kimolos, Syros, and Sifnos, as well as to the island of the Dodecanese, including Rhodes, Kos, Kalymnos, and Karpathos.

-Ferries to the small Thirassia depart everyday from every port in Santorini.
+Ferries to the small Thirassia depart every day from every port in Santorini.

->>Want to learn about Santorini wines?
-Check this post<<
+Want to learn about Santorini wines?

-Moving around in Santorini
+Moving Around in Santorini

 The main bus station of Santorini is just meters away from the heart of Fira.
-From here, it’s possible to catch buses to the South, including Perissa, Kamari, Akrotiri, Perivolos, and Vlychada. there are also buses connecting Fira to Oia, buses to the airport, and buses to the Port of Athinios.
+From here, it’s possible to catch buses to the South, including Perissa, Kamari, Akrotiri, Perivolos, and Vlychada.

 Most hotels have regular transfer services to the port, the airport, and different points of interest, check at the reception of the hotel to ask for availability.

-Rent your own vehicle in Santorini
+Rent Your Own Vehicle in Santorini

 By far, driving is the best way to discover every secret corner of Santorini, the roads are in fairly good condition, and having your own car allows you to explore hidden sports otherwise impossible to reach.